xyh06/Toyota-Used-Car-Market-Mispricing-Analysis/README.md

-# Toyota Used Car Market Mispricing Analysis
+# An Empirical Study on Toyota Used Car Pricing

 A data analysis project that identifies pricing deviation patterns in the Toyota used-car market using machine learning regression and statistical indicators.